wujy28/tp/docs/DeveloperGuide.md

 ### Data archiving

-The Data Archiving feature in Advanced&Efficient is designed to ensure that historical patient records are maintained in a safe, accessible, and organized manner.
+The data archiving feature in Advanced&Efficient is designed to ensure that historical patient records are maintained in a safe, accessible, and organized manner.
 This feature is crucial for historical reference and data analysis.

 #### Implementation Strategy
 1. **Archive Format**: Patient records will be archived in a compressed JSON format to save space and maintain data confidentiality.